-In May 1931, two years before Adolf Hitler came to power, the International Olympic Committee (IOC) awarded the 1936 Summer Olympics to Berlin.
-Soon after Hitler was appointed Chancellor in 1933, however, the United States and other western democracies began to question the morality of supporting an Olympic Games hosted by the Nazi regime.1
+In May 1931—nearly two years before Adolf Hitler and the Nazi Party rose to power in Germany—the International Olympic Committee (IOC) awarded the 1936 Summer Olympics to Berlin.
+Soon after Hitler was appointed Chancellor in 1933, the United States and other Western democracies began to question the morality of supporting an Olympic Games hosted by the Nazi regime.1

-Many American newspaper editors and anti-Nazi groups, led by the president of the Amateur Athletic Union (AAU), called for a boycott of the Games.
-Most African American newspapers opposed boycotting the Games.
-Writers for the Philadelphia Tribune and the Chicago Defender argued that victories by black athletes would undermine racism and the myth of "Aryan supremacy."
-They hoped such victories would foster a sense of pride at home.
-The Chicago Defender reported that African American track stars such as Eulace Peacock, Jesse Owens, and Ralph Metcalfe favored participation because they felt their victories would help disprove Nazi racial theories.2
+Many American newspaper editors and anti-Nazi groups called for a boycott of the 1936 Olympic Games.2 Most Black newspapers opposed boycotting them.
+Writers for the Philadelphia Tribune and the Chicago Defender argued that victories by Black athletes would shatter the Nazi myth of "Aryan supremacy."
+The Chicago Defender reported that Black track stars such as Eulace Peacock, Jesse Owens, and Ralph Metcalfe favored participation because they felt their victories would help disprove Nazi racial theories.3

-Others argued that the Olympics would afford African Americans unprecedented opportunities for advancement.
-In the 1930s, "Jim Crow"3 laws legalized discrimination against non-whites in most areas of American life.
-African Americans were barred from many public places, hotels, restaurants, and other facilities.
-In the South especially, non-whites lived in fear of racially-motivated violence.
-Until 1945, the armed forces of the United States remained segregated by race.4 With the exception of boxing, both college and professional sports were segregated and equal training opportunities for African American athletes were extremely limited.
+Others argued that the Olympics would give Black Americans unprecedented opportunities to compete in racially integrated sports.
+In the 1930s, "Jim Crow"4 laws legalized discrimination against non-white people in most areas of American life.
+Black people were barred from many public places, hotels, restaurants, and other facilities.5 With the exception of boxing, both college and professional sports were segregated.
+Opportunities for Black athletes to train and compete in organized sports were extremely limited.

-In the end, the boycott failed.
-Brundage maneuvered the AAU to a close vote in favor of sending an American team to Berlin.
-With 312 members, the United States fielded the second-largest team, including 18 African Americans who won 14 of America’s 56 medals.5 While athletes such as Jesse Owens were idolized by sports fans and lionized by the American press, participation in the 1936 Summer Olympics in Berlin did little to change the day-to-day conditions of life for African Americans.
+In the end, the boycott failed and an American team competed in the Olympic Games in Berlin.
+With 312 members, the United States had the second-largest team, including 18 Black athletes who won 14 of America’s 56 medals.7 Black athletes such as Jesse Owens were idolized by sports fans and lionized by the American press, but participation in the 1936 Summer Olympics in Berlin did little to change the day-to-day conditions of life for Black Americans.